Notice

 Earnings

-• Average real earnings are higher in the region compared to the national average.
-Real earnings gaps across racial and ethnic groups, educational groups, and men and women have remained in their long-run ranges, although the Black earnings gap is slowly shrinking over time.
+• In the region, real earnings gaps across racial and ethnic groups, educational groups, and men and women have remained in their long-run ranges, though the Black earnings gap is slowly shrinking over time.

 DOWNLOAD: NATIONAL EARNINGS REPORT | REGIONAL EARNINGS REPORT